DanielAvinoam/TheSubZeroProject/README.md

 	}
 }
 ```
-The PID of that process is saved, and its first thread is then caught by the thread notification function.
-Once again, a kernel APC is queued for that thread and prior to injecting the library-loading shellcode into it, it sets the process' token to the system's one and unregister the thread and process notification callbacks:
+The PID of that process is saved, and its first thread is then caught by `OnThreadNotify`.
+Once again, a kernel APC is queued for that thread and prior the injection of the library-loading shellcode into it, it sets the process' token to the system's one and unregister the thread and process notification callbacks:

 ```cpp
 	// Search for chrome's first Thread